 - The Federal Direct PLUS program allows creditworthy parents or stepparents of undergraduate students to borrow up to the cost of attendance minus all other financial assistance received by the student.
 A seperate application involving a credit check is required. - Please see the chart below for current loan interest rates. - The Parent PLUS Loan origination fees are calculated on the gross loan amount.
 Every disbursement will be reduced by the loan fee.
-Please be aware of the loan fees when completing the "Financial Worksheet." - Lewis & Clark requires that the FAFSA be completed before a Federal Direct PLUS Loan can be originated.
+Please be aware of the loan fees when calculating the family's out-of-pocket costs. - Lewis & Clark requires that the FAFSA be completed before a Federal Direct PLUS Loan can be originated.